Tips for pension planning when you’re self employed

 Don’t forget your NI contributions

-The state pension is there to top up your personal pension pot investments.
-But remember that in order to access it, you’ll need to have paid in all the necessary National Insurance contributions.
+The state pension is there to top up your personal pension pot investments, But remember that in order to access it, you’ll need to have paid in all the necessary National Insurance contributions.

 As a self-employed person, it’s possible to build up some gaps in your NI contribution history.
 Any gaps in payment can affect your eligibility to receive your state pension.